nextflow-io/nextflow/docs/ignite.rst

     export NXF_CLUSTER_SEED=$(shuf -i 0-16777216 -n 1)
     mpirun --pernode nextflow run <your-project-name> -with-mpi [pipeline parameters]

 It requests 5 nodes (80 processes, with 16 cpus per node).
-The ``-x`` directive allocate the node in exclusive manner.
+The ``-x`` directive allocates the node in an exclusive manner.
 Nextflow needs to be executed using the ``-with-mpi`` command line option.
-It will automatically use ``ignite`` as executor.
+It will automatically use ``ignite`` as the executor.

-The variable ``NXF_CLUSTER_SEED`` must contain an integer value (in the range 0-16777216) that will unequivocally identifies your cluster instance.
-In the example it is randomly generated by using the ``shuf`` Linux command.
+The variable ``NXF_CLUSTER_SEED`` must contain an integer value (in the range 0-16777216) that will unequivocally identify your cluster instance.
+In the above example it is randomly generated by using the `shuf <http://linux.die.net/man/1/shuf>`_ Linux tool.

 The following example shows a wrapper script for the Sun/`Univa grid engine <https://en.wikipedia.org/wiki/Univa_Grid_Engine>`_::